-The Commission engaged a consultant in 2017 to prepare budgetary estimates of the capital costs of modernizing the Turnpike System.
-These costs are estimated to be approximately \$204 to \$232 million in 2021 dollars with approximately \$65 to \$72 million for the TCS, CSC and Unpaid Toll Processing capital costs and approximately \$139 to \$160 million for toll plaza and mainline infrastructure improvements.
+The Commission engaged a consultant in 2017 to prepare budgetary estimates of the capital costs of modernizing tolling on the Turnpike System.
+These costs were estimated to be approximately \$204 to \$232 million in 2021 dollars with approximately \$65 to \$72 million collectively for the TCS, CSC and unpaid toll processing capital costs and approximately \$139 to \$160 million for toll plaza and mainline infrastructure improvements.